 - Built-in interline printing (see sample above) to have ink-braille and print together.
 This makes an easy proofing and teaching tool.
 Great for the braille-impaired too!

-- Embossing to all major braille printers; the first page may be a "banner" for job identification by personnel who don't read braille
+- Optional "banner" page for job identification by personnel who don't read braille.

 - Unlimited technical support by telephone, email, fax, etc.

-- An Internet user forum to communicate with other Duxbury users
+- An active internet user forum to communicate with other Duxbury users

 - All backed by a 90-day satisfaction guarantee!

 DBT Win 12.7 sr2 requires Windows 8, Windows 10, or Windows 11.

 To use DBT for Mac, we recommend running Mac OSX El Capitan (10.11), Sierra (10.12), High Sierra (10.13), or higher.

 Copyright Duxbury Systems, Inc. Thursday, July 27, 2023